 Any person, age 16-64, entering any designated fee area on state-owned WMAs and PFAs must possess a valid GORP.
 Persons who possess a valid three-day hunting & fishing, WMA, Lifetime Sportsman’s, Sportsman’s, or Honorary license are exempt from this requirement.
 Designated fee areas are marked with the posting of a sign at the site or area entrance.
 More information at www.gohuntgeorgia.com.

-Resident means any person who has been domiciled within the State of Georgia for a period of at least three months.
-Residents include full-time military personnel on active duty who list Georgia as their home of record in their official military files or who are stationed at a military base located in Georgia and the dependents of such military personnel.
-Residents also include out-of-state college students living in Georgia.
-Students may use a current Georgia student ID as documentation.
+Resident means any citizen of the United States who has been domiciled within the State of Georgia for a period of at least three months.
+Residents include full-time military personnel on active duty and the dependents of such military personnel for purchase of hunting and fishing licenses other than any Lifetime, Honorary or Landowner license.

 Resident hunters under age 16 are not required to possess any of the following: Hunting, Big Game, Wildlife Management Area, Georgia Waterfowl Conservation, Deer-Dog Hunting, Alligator Hunting licenses or Federal Migratory Bird Hunting and Conservation Stamp.
 However, they must possess a Deer Harvest Record.